virtual-labs/exp-image-histogram-iiith/experiment/procedure.md

 2. Select one option from Global histogram equalization, Local histogram equalization and Filtering on histogram

-3. Select the size of filter from Filtering on histogram option

 **Interesting Observations**

 1. Try Global histogram equalization and local histogram equalization on same image and observe the result.

-2. Select different size of filters and observe the change in histograms.